daichengxin/quantms-readthedocs/docs/benchmarks.rst

 Running quantms
 ---------------

-Run the PTM-proteomics Analysis workflow using the follow command:
+Run the PTM-proteomics Analysis workflow using the following command:

 .. code-block:: bash